kozabrada123/PyLunaroRPC/README.md

 - Can't see presence on profile - This usually means you haven't enabled Game Activity in Discord Settings (`Settings/Activity Status/Display current activity as status message`).
 If you have, try to exit any other running games or try to turn Game Activity On and Off.

+- Discord SDK Error 4 - this is an **internal server error, an error on Discord's side**.
+This means that I have no idea how to fix it.

 ## TO-DO And Future Updates To Excpect